louislewis2/payfast/README.md

 > Install-Package PayFast.AspNetCore

-The latest version is 1.0.2.
-It is a pre-release, pending testing and feedback.
+The latest version is 1.0.3.

 # Samples